Establish an EU company digitally, from anywhere in the world without the need to travel. Follow the easy step-by-step

 Submission of a company registration application consists of four steps: preparation, signing, payment of the state fee and submission.

 If you opt for registering your company directly on the Company Registration portal, the supported languages are Estonian and English.
-Additional languages are available on the websites of company formation agents using Business Register API service.
+Additional languages are available on the websites of company formation agents using the e-Business Register API service.

 The state fee for establishing an OÜ online must be wired to the account of the Estonian Ministry of Finance and linked to your application.
 The state fee is currently 265 euros for an expedited company registration process.
-Other payment options such as card payment and PayPal are only available on the websites of company formation agents using Business Register API service.
+You can find an overview of some of the state fees associated with opening and managing your company in Estonia here.
+Other payment options such as card payment and PayPal are only available on the websites of company formation agents using the e-Business Register API service.

 The application must be signed by all shareholders and board members as well as a contact person service provider.
 Thanks to Estonia's e-services and secure digital ID, several people can sign the documents at the same time remotely.
 If you have trouble signing the application with your Estonian e-resident card, then most probably you need to update Estonian ID-card software called DigiDoc or your browser plugins are not installed and enabled.
 You can find troubleshooting advice here.